ntmchau2202/ISD.ICT.20211-06/requirement_analysis/documentations/outline/CRUD_Bike.md

-# OUTLINE FOR "CUD BIKE" USECASE OF ECOBIKE PROJECT
+# OUTLINE FOR "CRUD BIKE" USECASE OF ECOBIKE PROJECT

 ## Descriptions
 - Administrator can create, update and delete bike from list of available bike for renting